Regional air operators

 - Transport links to major populated islands.

 Higher volume routes are deregulated (unlicensed) because they can operate competitively.
-The Minister for Transport has declared all intrastate routes not linked to Sydney Kingsford Smith Airport and the routes between Sydney Kingsford Smith Airport as deregulated, including:
+The Minister for Transport has declared all intrastate routes not linked to Sydney Kingsford Smith Airport and the routes between Sydney Kingsford Smith Airport and the following localities as deregulated:

 - Coffs Harbour